Let PR show you how to use them for maximum advantage

 Do take the conversation offline if possible.
 Invite the reviewer to call a specific department or person at your company.
 This will allow you to directly address the complaint without the confusion of other voices and comments.
 Once you have resolved the issue satisfactorily, you can then ask the reviewer to share her experience in a follow-up post.

 Do treat the reviewer like a real human being.
 This may seem like a no-brainer, but so many companies get it wrong that it bears repeating.
 Copying and pasting verbatim from your instruction manual or return policy to solve a complaint will only irritate the customer.
 Speak and write with a professional but personable tone.

 Do hire the right PR firm to help you.
 Customer reviews can be anywhere, from websites to social media outlets, so you need to be prepared.
 At Axia Public Relations, we can help you monitor and manage your online reputation.
 We can also show you how to respond in a way that helps you delight current customers and attract new ones.
-Contact us today or download our free Online Reputation Management e-book for additional tips and advice.
+Contact us today or download our Online Reputation Management e-book for additional tips and advice.

 What’s the worst customer review you’ve ever received?
 Tell us about it in the comments section.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.